pvdmeulen/uktrade/README.md

 #> # i Use `print(n = ...)` to see more rows, and `colnames()` to see all variable names
 ```

-Alternatively, we can use SITC codes - here, we load all live beverages
+We can also use SITC codes - here, we load all beverage (SITC2 code 11)
-(SITC2 code 11):
+exports to Australia in January 2019:

 ``` r
 data <- load_ots(month = 201901, country = "AU", flow = 4, sitc = "11", join_lookup = TRUE)